 9. Dazzle them with data.
 Macrovision conducted a survey of 9,000 video gamers showing that 21 percent of console gamers and 40 percent of PC gamers play pirated games.
 Most important, 73 percent would have purchased the game within one month if a free version had not been readily available.

 10. Have fun.
-Trade shows can be a massive headache to everyone involved.
+Trade shows with all those stands for displays and banners can be a massive headache to everyone involved.
 With everyone fighting for attention, it can be difficult to make your company stand out, but the most sure fire way to make sure that you attract new leads is to create an environment that you would enjoy being in.
 Make your booth an oasis in a sea of hyper-marketing swag.